-Given the absolute URI ([RFC3986], Section 4.3) of an authenticated request, the authentication scope of that request is obtained by removing all characters after the last slash ("/") character.
-A client SHOULD assume that resources identified by URIs with a prefixmatch of the authentication scope are also within the protection space specified by the realm value of the that authenticated request.
+Given the absolute URI ([RFC3986], Section 4.3) of an authenticated request, the authentication scope of that request is obtained by removing all characters after the last slash ("/") character of the path component ("hier_part", see [RFC3986], Section 3).
+A client SHOULD assume that resources identified by URIs with a prefix-match of the authentication scope are also within the protection space specified by the realm value of the that authenticated request.

 A client MAY preemptively send the corresponding Authorization header field with requests for resources in that space without receipt of another challenge from the server.
-Similarly, when a client sends a request to a proxy, it may reuse a userid and password in the Proxy-Authorization header field without receiving another challenge from the proxy server.
+Similarly, when a client sends a request to a proxy, it may reuse a user-id and password in the Proxy-Authorization header field without receiving another challenge from the proxy server.